“Experience Matters, Knowledge Counts”

 I recognize that some cases simply have to be tried.
 There may be no middle ground.
 The best approach, however, is to explore all other reasonable alternatives first.
 The reason is simple: Before a case is filed in court, you retain control over the outcome.
 You can directly, or indirectly – through your attorney – propose any solution you think might work.
 But once a lawsuit is filed, the parties give up a significant portion of their own control, and the court system takes over.
 It can be a grindingly slow and frustrating process.
 Pleadings, such as complaints, answers, motions, etc. have to be timely filed, matters have to be scheduled for hearing through the already overcrowded court system, and virtually no judge makes a decision without setting it down for a hearing – frequently weeks away.
 If the judge takes the matter “under advisement” it means that a written decision will likely be rendered – frequently at some unknown date in the future.
 While court scheduling varies from county-to-county, in the tri-county area (Multnomah, Washington, and Clackamas), it can take a year, depending upon the matter, its complexity, and the availability of witness, parties, counsel and judges.

-I no longer make court appearances; this means that I will either transfer the entire matter to a trial attorney, and/or retain portions of it such as depositions and discovery.
 My practice does include consultation on matters in court or headed to court.
 I can refer counsel, or associate with your own attorney.
 By the time your case gets to court, you’ll know that you’ve likely explored all other reasonable methods to resolve the dispute, and it’s now time to take the gloves off.
 Although I regard court as a “last resort” – I recognize that in some cases, it’s a necessary one.

 Real Estate Agency Proceedings